 At Andrews University every student has the opportunity to add a leadership certificate to their major degree program.
 Your donation helps us address the explosion of student interest in this new program.

-Valerie Phillips, beloved assistant to the dean for University Towers, passed away on December 21, 2011.
+Valerie Phillips, beloved Assistant Dean for University Towers, passed away on December 21, 2011.
 Dean Phillips dedicated 31 years of her professional career to Andrews University.
-Frances Faehner, vice president for Student Life, said of Valerie, "Among her many unique gifts, Valerie makes an intentional effort to note and remember the special interests (favorite food, collections, etc.) of her residents.
-She is known for countless acts of unexpected kindness that are especially meaningful to students missing the comforts of home and family."
-This fund is being established in her memory.
+Frances Faehner, Vice President for Student Life, said of Valerie, "Among her many unique gifts, Valerie made an intentional effort to note and remember the special interests (favorite food, collections, etc.) of her residents.
+She was known for countless acts of unexpected kindness that were especially meaningful to students missing the comforts of home and family."
+This fund has been established in her memory.

 This endowment was established on December 8, 1993, by Stella Greig on behalf of friends of Veda Lesher, to benefit needy and worthy students who are women graduate students with a GPA of 3.0 or above.

 This endowment is to be awarded to Andrews Academy for capital improvements or equipment.